PrivacyForge/ChatGuard/README.md

 4. append the encrypted secret keys and encrypted message to one singular message and send it to the user

 #### Now other user can decrypt the secret key with their own private key and using the decrypted secret key, user can decrypt the actual message

+## Special Thanks
+to [Arman](https://github.com/ArmanTaheriGhaleTaki) that inspired me to embark on this project and provided me with the idea to pursue.

 ## Donation